Habits we all have them.

 Remember how you perceived yourself and how people perceive you are two different matters.

 The problem arises when these habits have a negative effect on others and subsequently put us in a bad light.

-In communications, it could be talking too much, not giving clear instructions, or simply typing away on your mobile when someone is speaking to you.
+In communications, it could be talking too much, being overbearing, not interested in letting others speak, or simply typing away on your mobile when someone is speaking to you.
 For better or for worst all these actions sent out signals to the people around you and what they mean to you.

 Whatever the case, this would cost you diminishing social capital.
 People whom you might have irked will start distancing themselves from you.
 In the workplace, it might even have an adverse effect on your career.

 In most cases, sometimes people might not say it out loud about their displeasure, but be assured they will take note of your bad habit.
 If done frequently, these habits will be perceived as part of your DNA and people will expect the habit to exhibit itself.

 You may be tolerant of other people bad habit but other might not think the same way as you do.
 You might be want to be careful to those who matter most.

 Even those, who tolerant your bad habits, they have their limits.

 If you are aware of your bad habits and you can somehow be managed it then the effect might be minimized.